LucasHoffSchmidt/Excel_Bike_Sales_Analysis/README.md

 # Excel Bike Sales Analysis
-In this project we used Excel to analyse bike sales data, to determine the customers most likely to buy a bike.
+In this project we used Excel to analyse global bike sales data, to determine the customers most likely to buy a bike.

 ## Quick Links
 - Bike buyers dataset: [Bike Buyers Dataset](bike_buyers_dataset.xlsx)